gsemet/python-fiximports/README.rst

 ##################
 Python Fix Imports
 ##################

-Python Fix Imports is a Sublime Text 3 plugin that can automatically reorganize you import statements.
+Python Fix Imports is a Sublime Text 3 plugin that can automatically reorganize your import statements.
 Please read the "Rationals" section for more information.

-This plugin comes from a script that has been writen for the Buildbot project, in order to help developers ensuring they properly organize their import statements in there Python files
+This plugin comes from a script that has been written for the Buildbot project, in order to help developers ensuring they properly organize their import statements in there Python files